mafaldadai/Getting-and-Cleaning-Data/Codebook.md

 # Raw Data Sets
-The raw data sets that are used to form the final dataset "tidy" are shown as following:
-'test/X_test.txt': Test set.
-'test/y_test.txt': Test labels.
-'train/X_train.txt': Training set.
-'train/y_train.txt': Training labels.
-'features.txt': List of the column names in test and training data set.
-There are 561 variables 'train/X_train.txt': Training set.
-- 'activity_labels.txt': Links the class labels with their activity name.

--

--

--

--
+The raw data sets that are used to form the final dataset "tidy" are shown as following: test/X_test.txt: Test set.
+2947 rows and 561 columns of variables.
+Find the name of each variable in features.txt. test/y_test.txt: Test labels.
+2947 labels.
+The labels ranges is from 1 to 6. train/X_train.txt: Training set.
+7352 rows and 561 columns of vairables.
+Find the name of each variable in features.txt. train/y_train.txt: Training labels.
+7352 labels.
+The labels ranges is from 1 to 6. features.txt: List of the column names of test and training data sets.
+There are 561 variables. activity_labels.txt: Links the class labels with their activity name. train/subject_train.txt: Each row identifies the subject who performed the activity for each window sample.
+Its range is from 1 to 30. test/subject_test.txt: Each row identifies the subject who performed the activity for each window sample.
+Its range is from 1 to 30.

 # Transformation details
 run_analysis.R does the following: